coin-au-carre/slacking/README.md

 examples/[whatever]
 ```

-In your project, if you want a verbose output such as shown when running the examples, add the following compilation flag: `-DSLACKING_VERBOSE_OUTPUT=1`.
+In your project, if you want a verbose output like when running the examples, add the following compilation flag: `-DSLACKING_VERBOSE_OUTPUT=1`.